 - Dina Deferme, Stokrooie

 This morning we visit Hex Castle to view its world-famous rose collection.
-The 18th-century castle was originally a hunting pavilion surrounded by 12 acres of formal gardens including a rose garden, a Chinese garden, and a vegetable garden.
+The 18th century castle was originally a hunting pavilion surrounded by formal gardens including a rose garden, a Chinese garden, and a vegetable garden.
 A landscape park inspired by Capability Brown was added later.
 The original formal Renaissance garden includes a Nut Garden and a walled vegetable garden.
 Its celebrated rose garden contains an exceptional assortment of about 250 varieties.

 At midday we continue north to a wonderful 4-hectare romantic garden constructed around a restored farmhouse.
 Here, landscape architect Dina Deferme has used plant combinations which change colour every month.
 The garden, which also includes a natural pond, a shadow garden and herb garden, offers magnificent views over the surrounding countryside. .